His hands and teeth clenched tightly as the silhouette at long last appeared against the starlit horizon.

 "Erstam, my lad," Armand said, "I am glad thou hast made the right choice; I know how important the pillars were to thee."

 "I have seen and felt the ravages of this voyage," Erstam said solemnly, "Mine head doth still ache from Kalad's mighty blow!
-Frustration doth tear at this crew -- if the violence were to kill, I would feel the heavy burden upon mine own shoulders."
+Frustration doth tear at this crew -- if the violence were to

 As he slowly turned back to the hatch, he stopped short, feeling a gentle hand placed upon his shoulder.
 Looking back, he met an appreciative smile from Jenna.